go-fuego/fuego/documentation/docs/guides/testing.md

 3. **Mock Only What You Need**: Only set up the mock data that your test actually requires.
 4. **Test Business Logic**: Focus on testing your business logic rather than the framework itself.
 5. **Keep Tests Focused**: Each test should verify one specific behavior.
+6. **Define OpenAPI Parameters**: Always define OpenAPI parameters for query parameters to ensure proper validation.

 ## Why Use MockContext?

-We use `MockContext` with setter methods (instead of exported fields) to:
+The `MockContext` implementation:

-- Maintain encapsulation and consistency with real implementations
+- Embeds `CommonContext` to provide consistent behavior with real implementations
-- Allow for future additions like validation or logging without breaking user code
-- Ensure tests reflect how the code will behave in production
+- Provides public fields for easy testing while maintaining interface compatibility
+- Handles OpenAPI validation and parameter processing through CommonContext
+- Makes tests easy to write and maintain

 This approach makes your tests more maintainable and reliable while keeping them simple to write.